rouge1/MIS768-Project/README.md

 );
 ```

-The application automatically creates these tables on first run via `CreateDB.java`.
+The application automatically creates the `aProjectDB` database and these tables on first run via `CreateDB.java`.
 The login table is created empty - authentication is handled via hardcoded credentials.

+### Building the Application

+To compile the application manually:

+1. Ensure you have Java JDK installed
+2. Create the bin directory if it doesn't exist: `mkdir -p bin`
+3. Compile all Java sources: `javac -cp "lib/*" -d bin $(find src -name "*.java")`

+This will compile all .java files in the src directory and place the class files in the bin directory.

 ### Running the Application

+#### Option 1: Using an IDE (Eclipse, IntelliJ, etc.)

 1. Clone this repository
 2. Open in Eclipse or your preferred Java IDE